-Cairo’s long awaited landmark Baron Palace will open its doors to welcome the public this October after its restoration is complete.
+Cairo’s long awaited landmark Baron Palace will open its doors to welcome the public this October after its restoration is complete, reports Al Ahram.

 Its much-needed renovation, which started in August 2017, was reported to cost 100 million EGP.

-According to Mostafa Waziri, secretary-general of the Supreme Council of Antiquities, 90 percent of the refurbishment process has been completed as of now.
+In statements to Ahram Online, Mostafa Waziri, secretary-general of the Supreme Council of Antiquities, said 90 percent of the refurbishment process has been completed as of now.